aalhour/awesome-compilers/README.md

   * [GCC](https://gcc.gnu.org/) - The GNU Compiler Collection.
   * [libFirm](http://pp.ipd.kit.edu/firm/) - A C library that provides a graph-based intermediate representation, optimizations, and assembly code generation suitable for use in compilers.
-  * [libJIT](https://www.gnu.org/software/libjit/) - a library that provides generic Just-In-Time compiler functionality independent of any particular bytecode, language, or runtime.
+  * [libJIT](https://www.gnu.org/software/libjit/) - A library that provides generic Just-In-Time compiler functionality independent of any particular bytecode, language, or runtime.
   * [myJIT](http://myjit.sourceforge.net/) - A library for machine-code generation and execution at run-time.
   * [PCC](http://pcc.ludd.ltu.se/) - The Portable C Compiler.
   * [TCC](http://bellard.org/tcc/) - The Tiny C Compiler.